-Financial synergy is a term that one would usually come across in case of a merger or acquisition.
+Financial synergy is a term that one would usually come across in the case of a merger or acquisition.
 Mergers and acquisitions happen mostly to achieve a better value.
 Hence, financial synergy simply means that the value of two firms together is more than the sum of their individual value.
 Or, we can say that the value that two firms create when they come together is more than if they were to operate separately.
 When this happens, we call it to be financial synergy or synergies.

 One way to represent this synergy is using the following equation: V(A+B) > V(A) + V(B)

-This means the value of A and B together is more than the sum of individual values of A and B. As we say the sum of parts carries more value than the parts on a standalone basis.
+This means the value of A and B together is more than the sum of individual values of A and B. As we say, the sum of parts carries more value than the parts on a standalone basis.

 The value of the new entity could increase because of betterment in the financial metric.
 This metric could be debt, earnings, and revenue.
 For example, the new entity is able to generate more revenue because of a larger client base.

-One simple example to understand the concept of this synergy is when taking a loan.
+One simple example of understanding the concept of this synergy is when taking a loan.
 If one small company approaches a bank to get a loan, the bank may charge more interest and may put stringent conditions.
 But, if this company merges with another small company, it would create a relatively bigger entity.
 This would make it easier to take a loan, and the bank also may charge lower interest.

 How to Get Financial Synergy?